Buzzards Bay, Massachusetts

-Buzzards Bay is a census-designated place (CDP) in the town of Bourne in Barnstable County, Massachusetts.
+Buzzards Bay is a census-designated place (CDP) in the town of Bourne in Barnstable County, Massachusetts, United States.
 The population was 3,859 at the 2010 census.
 It is the most populous of the five CDPs in Bourne.

 Geography

 Buzzards Bay is located at 41°45′5″N 70°36′49″W (41.751364, -70.613563).
 Along with Bournedale and Sagamore Beach, it is one of three communities in Barnstable County located on the mainland side of the Cape Cod Canal.
 Excessively drained sand underlies most of the community and the majority is mapped as Carver soil series.